Skip to content

 Benchmark Results

-From our profiling analysis: - Before HTTP/2: 26,405 req/s, 0.57ms average latency - Expected with HTTP/2: 10-20% latency reduction for concurrent requests - Connection overhead: Reduced by multiplexing multiple requests per connection
+From profiling analysis: - Before HTTP/2: 26,405 req/s, 0.57ms average latency - Expected with HTTP/2: 10-20% latency reduction for concurrent requests - Connection overhead: Reduced by multiplexing multiple requests per connection

 When HTTP/2 Helps Most